HTTuong/linkosuo-ui/README.md

 This project is about using ReactJS to clone Linkosuo online store.
 There are many core concepts which were also applied to this project including React Router, React hooks.

+This project now also has NodeJS backend to work with.

 ## About this project

 The main purpose of this project is about taking the advantage of React such as high usability components, routing different pages to make a magnificent online store with a big and different products'data